Skip to main content

 Ages 10 to 14

-From 2012 to 2021, the fire death rate trend increased 17% for children ages 10 to 14.
-In 2021, however, the relative risk of dying in a fire for children of this age group was 0.2 or 80% less than that of the general population as it also was in 2019 and 2020.
+From 2013 to 2022, the fire death rate trend increased 10% for children ages 10 to 14.
+In 2022, however, the relative risk of dying in a fire for children of this age group was 0.2, or 80% less than that of the general population, as it also was from 2019 to 2021.
 In addition, although the trend in the fire death rate has increased for children of this age group, they still have the lowest relative risk of dying in a fire compared to younger children.

 YearNumber of Fire Deaths Ages 10 to 14PopulationFire Death Rate (per million population)Relative Risk